michaelgira23/swarms/docs/tutorials/logging.md

 ## Initialization

-Before reading any sensor data, it is **required** to retrieve the drone's logging Table of Contents (TOC).
+Before reading any sensor data, it is required to retrieve the drone's logging Table of Contents (TOC).
 The TOC contains a list of all the drone's available properties to read from.
 You can retrieve its logging TOC like so:

 ```javascript
 const toc = await drone.logging.getTOC();
 ```

 The TOC object is comprised of numerous "TOC items".
-Each item in represents one sensor value you can stream off the Crazyflie.
+Each item represents one sensor value you can stream off the Crazyflie.
 It contains an `id`, `group`, `name`, and `type` property.
 After fetching the logging TOC once, a cached version should be available in the `cacheDir` value of the Crazyflie options (defaults to location of swarms module + `/cache`).

 It makes most sense to query the TOC items by their group and name.
-You can use the `TOC.getItem()` method.
+This is available using the `TOC.getItem()` method.
 For example, to get the three different axis (`x`, `y`, and `z`) of the gyroscope, you can use the following:

 ```javascript
 const gyroX = toc.getItem('gyro', 'x');